-My mother made batch after batch of this chocolate fudge every single Christmas that I can remember.
-For box after box of gifts to give to friends, neighbors, school teachers, mail delivery guys, … bus drivers.
+My mother made batch after batch of this homemade chocolate fudge every single Christmas that I can remember.
+I’ve called it Christmas Fudge my whole life.
+She made box after box of it for gifts to give to friends, neighbors, school teachers, mail delivery guys, … school bus drivers.

 The ingredients are simple and the method is quite easy, let’s take a look.

-- Butter: I use unsalted.
+- Unsalted Butter.
 Butter brings a creamy buttery flavor to the party.
+You can use salted butter if you’d like.

 - Sugar: Butter and sugar go hand in hand with almost all baking projects.
 Granulated is called for in this recipe.